Muay Thai is a martial art originating under the name of Muay Boran in the kingdom of Siam, modern-day Thailand.

 The most popular symbol among Muay Thai fighters are Twin Tigers.
 Tiger Yant stands for strength, power and fearlessness.

 Muay Boran is a traditional Thai hand-to-hand military combat system, a predecessor of modern Muay Thai.
-It was mostly replaced by Muay Thai when new fighting rules and modern training equipment were introduced in 1930's.
+It was mostly replaced by Muay Thai when new fighting rules and modern training equipment were introduced in the 1930s.

 Muay Boran was developed for self-defense and, as opposed to sport Muay Thai, had grappling and ground fighting techniques.
 Muay Boran consisted of traditional fighting styles such as: